westerndevs/western-devs-website/_posts/2015-10-28-my-favourite-online-dev-tools.markdown

 They start you off with a free account, which is where I began for a personal kanban for coordinating my side project efforts for myself.
 I suggest you check it out and get productive.

-_**Full Disclosure**:  As mentioned above, Amir is a collegue of mine and I do support his work.
+_**Full Disclosure**:  As mentioned above, Amir is a colleague of mine and I do support his work.
 That being said, I wouldn't have added it to my list if I didn't use it as much as I do, or if I found it as useful as it really is._

 ## [GitHub Explore](https://github.com/explore) and [GitHub Gists](https://gist.github.com/)